ggwpez/zepter/README.md

 node-cli -> try-runtime-cli -> substrate-rpc-client -> sc-rpc-api -> sc-chain-spec -> sc-telemetry -> libp2p -> libp2p-webrtc -> libp2p-noise -> snow
 ```

+## CI Usage

+Zepter is currently being used experimentially in the [Substrate](https://github.com/paritytech/substrate/blob/19971bd3eafa6394d918030f4142f85ea54404c0/scripts/ci/gitlab/pipeline/check.yml#L56-L60) CI to spot missing features.
+Usage in the Polkadot repository will be added soon as well.
+When these two experiments proove the usefulness and reliability of Zepter for CI application, then a more streamlined process will be introduced (possibly in the form of CI actions).

 ## Testing

 UI and integration tests are run with the normal `cargo test`.